Dr. Anu Bajaj FAQs

 Why do patients consider labiaplasty?

-Patients often consider labiaplasty for both cosmetic and functional reasons.
-Concerns may include self-consciousness about appearance, irritation, or discomfort during normal activities.
+Patients may consider labiaplasty for both cosmetic and functional reasons.
+Concerns may include self-consciousness about appearance, irritation, or discomfort during activities such as cycling, sex, or other daily activities.

 Can labiaplasty improve comfort during daily activities?